money-god/geb-fsm/README.md

 # Dampened Security Module

-This contract is similar to the OSM although it allows a maximum `deviation` change between two consecutive price updates (e.g the next price cannot be more than 5% deviated from the latest one).
+This contract is similar to the OSM although it allows a maximum `deviation` change between two consecutive price updates (e.g the next price cannot be more than 5% deviated from the last one).

 ```
 // create a DSM that allows 10% deviation between two consecutive price updates